estech01/estech01.github.io/_pages/currentwork.md

 author_profile: true
 ---

 I am interested in understanding when and why individuals and groups engage in group violence in the Global South.
 In particular, I am interested in the social and psychological factors that predict future violence and the effect of persistent exposure to violence on individuals' attitudes, behaviors and beliefs more broadly.
+Additionally, I am also interested in the role of gender in post-conflict experiences and preferences.

 ## Working Papers